hadiab/styled-easy-mq/readme.md

 ## Example

-With emotion, also work with styled-components
+With emotion (also work with styled-components)

 ```tsx
 import { createMediaQuery } from 'styled-easy-mq';